close menu

 Bio

-John H. Lienhard V is the Abdul Latif Jameel Professor and the founding Director of the Abdul Latif Jameel Water and Food Systems Lab at MIT (J-WAFS).
-During more than three decades on the MIT faculty, Lienhard’s research and educational efforts have focused on heat and mass transfer, water purification and desalination, and thermodynamics.
+John H. Lienhard V is Abdul Latif Jameel Professor of Water and Mechanical Engineering at MIT.
+During more than three decades on the MIT faculty, Lienhard’s research and educational efforts have focused on water purification and desalination, heat and mass transfer, and thermodynamics.
 He has also filled a number of administrative roles at MIT.

 Honors + Awards